AI tax research for Claude & ChatGPT

 See how sections connect.
 When you look up §199A, instantly find every regulation, ruling, and related code section that references it, and everything it references.

-Internal Revenue Code, Treasury Regulations, 27 IRS Publications, IRS Notices from 2003–present, and Revenue Rulings from 2019–present, plus 49,000+ U.S. Tax Court opinions on Pro+.
+Internal Revenue Code, Treasury Regulations, 29 IRS Publications, IRS Notices from 2003–present, and Revenue Rulings and Revenue Procedures from 2019–present, plus 49,000+ U.S. Tax Court opinions on Pro+.
 All searchable from one place.

 Connects to Claude Desktop, ChatGPT, and other AI tools.
 Your AI assistant gets real tax research capabilities built right in.